32bitsret/YouthGovernance2023/README.md

 1. No Discrimination Against Persons or Groups
 2. No Discrimination Against Fields of Endeavor

 # Implementation Ideas
 This project is a decentralized system inspired by the #EndSARS movement.
 While there will be libraries spread across Plateau State, the implementation of this framework allows for each library be able to make its own decision based on the peculiary of the community through its steering community.
 The use of tech/app will be helpful in measuring the performance, Promote Transparency, Q and A, receive all forms of donations, handle research publications and collaborate with other libraries within the network.

-## Tech/App Features
+## Tech/App Features (Minimum Viable Product)
-- All registered users will have a user ID
+- Registered users will have a user ID
 - Access Roles are
  - Manager
- - Library Admin (The Steering Committee)
+ - Library Admin (The steering committee)
- - Member
+ - Member (Default)
  - Admin
 - Admin should be able to create a library and assign any of the access roles on the library
-- The "Library Admin" should be able to add Manager (using their user IDs)
+- The "Library Admin" should be able to add manager (using their user IDs)
-- Manager should be able to register a Member
+- Manager should be able to register a member
+- Manager should be able to create event
-- Manager should be able to indicate who has paid (Soujouner or Monthly)
+- Manager should be able to indicate who has paid (Soujouner or Monthly).
+Date can be selected but defaults to current date.
-- QA module scoped to the Library but accessible to all
+- QA module scoped to the library but accessible to all